Pembroke Welsh Corgi vs Pekingese: Complete Comparison (2026)

 Health and Lifespan Comparison

 Pembroke Welsh Corgi has a typical lifespan of 12-15 years, while Pekingese lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
 Pembroke Welsh Corgi is predisposed to Back & Spine Issues, Joint Issues, Eye Conditions, with associated veterinary costs for monitoring and treatment.
 Pekingese faces its own health challenges including Respiratory Issues, Orthopedic Issues, Eye Conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+The two breeds carry similar totals of documented health risks, but with different diseases and different management playbooks.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health